Email creator, Ray Tomlinson, inducted into Internet Hall of Fame

 "I am honored to be selected to the Internet Hall of Fame and have my name mentioned among such an elite and accomplished group," said Tomlinson.
 "The invention of email came out of a personal desire for a more convenient and functional way to communicate.
 Basically, I was looking for a method that did not require the person to be there when the message was sent and enabled the receiver to read and answer communications at their convenience.
 I still use email every day.
 In fact, it is my preferred form of communication."

 In 1971, Tomlinson developed ARPANET's first application for network email by combining the SNDMSG and CPYNET programs, allowing messages to be sent to users on other computers.
 He chose the "@" sign to separate local from global emails in the mailing address.
-Person-to-person network email was born and "user@host" became the standard for email addresses -- and remains so to this day.
+Person-to-person network email was born and "[email protected]" became the standard for email addresses -- and remains so to this day.

 Tomlinson's email program revolutionized communications, fundamentally changing the way people and organizations interact and altering the cadence of every day life.
 Businesses, from global companies to tiny shops, transformed the way they communicated.
 People changed their ways of doing everything from shopping to banking to staying in touch with friends and family -- whether across town or on the other side of the world.
 Today, an estimated 1.9 billion people worldwide use email to communicate.
 They are sending 300 billion emails a day, eliminating traditional barriers of time and space.